bananasmoothii/SnowWars/README.md

 - `snowwars.iceevent`
 - `snowwars.addlive`
 - `snowwars.choosemap` (allows you to specify a map in `/snowwars start` and `/snowwars forcestart`)
-- `snowwars.teleport` (allows you to be teleported to another world without quitting the game or to be teleported to the "snowwars" world)
 - `snowwars.setvotelocation`
 - `snowwars.anticheat.bypass`
 - `snowwars.anticheat.notify` (notifies you when someone got punished for cheating)